rashikshrestha/stereo_to_3d_points_ws/README.md

 ## Dependencies ##
 Make sure you have ROS installed.

-2 packages should be pre installed:
+2 ROS packages should be pre installed:
 * stereo\_image_proc
 * image_view

-These packages come pre-installed with the ROS environment.

 You can check the availability of package using:
 * rospack list | grep stereo\_image_proc
 * rospack list | grep image_view

+Install them if packages are not found.

 ## To run the project ##
 * Clone this repository or just download the zip file and extract